Capital One Venture Rewards Credit Card review

-In fact, Capital One upgraded seven of these 2:1.5 ratio transfer partners to its 1:1 tier on Apr.
-20, 2021.
+In fact, Capital One upgraded seven of these 2:1.5 ratio transfer partners to its 1:1 tier on April 20, 2021.
 This rollout will come with a handful of other changes, like four new airlines added to Capital One’s list of transfer partners for more than 15 total loyalty programs to choose from.
-Three of these are airlines—British Airways (2:1.5 tier, available later in 2021), TAP Air Portugal (1:1 tier, available April 20) and Turkish Airlines (2:1.5 tier, available Apr.
-20)—with Choice Hotels (1:1 tier, available later in 2021) being the only hotel addition.
+Three of these are airlines—British Airways (2:1.5 tier, available later in 2021), and TAP Air Portugal (1:1 tier, available April 20) and Turkish Airlines (2:1.5 tier, available Apr.
+20).
 However, the most potentially valuable new partner is British Airways, since it’s also a transfer partner for American Express and Chase cards, plus the latest pre-COVID travel season showed that it’s also ranked third globally for most country markets visited (82).

 How much are miles worth?

-When redeemed with Capital One, your miles are worth 1 cent toward gift cards and travel, including recent travel purchase credits.
+When redeemed with Capital One, your miles are worth 1 cent toward travel, including recent travel purchase credits.

 Your miles’ value will vary when transferred to partner loyalty programs, but that could work in your favor.
 Your miles may dip below 1 cent (just book through Capital One in that case), but some partners could boost your value to 1.4 cents per mile, according to The Points Guy’s most recent valuations.

 Overall, your worst value by far is to redeem for cash back.
-Doing this will halve your value to 0.5 cents per mile.
+Doing this will cut your value to about 0.5 cents per mile.
 Transferring miles for a better value is your wisest option, followed by booking travel through Capital One, covering previous travel and redeeming for gift cards.